-- The Work of Holy Spirit: We believe that Holy Spirit convicts the world of sin, of righteousness, and of judgment; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption (John 16:7-11; Romans 8:9- 11; I Corinthians 12:12-13; II Corinthians 3:6; Ephesians 1:13-14).
-We believe that God bestows the gifts of grace to every believer.
-God uniquely uses evangelists, pastors, and teachers to equip believers in the assembly in order that they can do the work of the ministry (Romans 12:3-8; I Corinthians 12:4-11, 27-28; Ephesians 4:4-12).
+- We believe that Holy Spirit convicts the world of sin, of righteousness, and of judgment; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them (John 16:7-11; Romans 8:9- 11; I Corinthians 12:12-13; II Corinthians 3:6; Ephesians 1:13-14).

-- Salvation: We believe the Scriptures teach that salvation – everything provided through the finished work of Jesus Christ – has been freely given and made available to all mankind but must be received by a change of mind toward God and a personal faith in the person and work of the Lord Jesus Christ (Acts 2:38; John 1:12; Ephesians 1:7; 2:8-9; I Peter 1:18-19).
+- We believe the Scriptures teach that salvation – everything provided through the finished work of Jesus Christ – has been freely given to all mankind and is received by a change of mind toward God and a personal faith in the person and work of the Lord Jesus Christ (Acts 2:38; John 1:12; Ephesians 1:7; 2:8-9; I Peter 1:18-19).

 As an Interchurch ministry that is broadly evangelical, Charis Christian Academy contains within its walls a spectrum of doctrinal views and ecclesiastical practices that correspond to the diversity of the Body of Christ.
 In matters of faith, the school seeks to unify its students and staff around the person and work of Jesus Christ while maintaining a harmonious balance in its representation of non-essential differences in the classroom, and it does so by adopting the following policy:

 - All members of the Board of Directors and all school employees shall annually subscribe to the school's Statement of Faith.